dheeraz07/Chatbot---Data-from-Reddit/README.md

 > You're welcome!
 It's a nice change from the way that you sometimes are...
  *blushes* Sorry, I should have clarified that I wasn't clear.
 I apologize for my ignorance.
 > Sooo, where are you from?
- I am from South America.
+ I am from India.
 Where you from?
-> California.
-Do you like it in South America?
+> India too.
+Do you like it in South India?
- I live in Australia, but south of Florida is one of the reasons I live in Florida.
-I've never been there, but I've never been there.
+ I live in Central India, but south of India is one of the reasons I live in Central India.
+I've never been there.
 > I see, a true citizen of the world
  Nope, I've never heard of it.
 I just spent a lot of time there.
 > Spend a lot of time where?